 Date: August 20 -September 8, 2019

 Counter Strike: Global Offensive Major Tournaments, known simply as Majors, are biannual esports tournaments sponsored by the game’s developer, Valve Corporation.
-It’s widely considered the most prestigious CS:GO tournament, with players from around the globe competing.
-Although the prize money is supplied by Valve, the tournaments themselves are organized by other esports orgs, including ESL, Major League Gaming, and DreamHack.
+They’re widely considered the most prestigious CS:GO tournaments, with players from around the globe competing.
+Although the prize money is supplied by Valve, the tournaments themselves are organized by other esports organizations, including ESL, Major League Gaming, and DreamHack.

 The most recent Major took place at the Intel Extreme Masters XIII, with Danish squad Astralis winning first place and $500,000.
-The Fall edition is set to take place in Berlin, and will feature 24 teams from the four qualifying regions: Americas, Asia, CIS, and Europe.
+The Fall edition is set to take place in Berlin with a $1 million prize pool.
+It will feature 24 teams from the four qualifying regions: Americas, Asia, CIS, and Europe.

 Overwatch World Cup